Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 Georgia State Stats and Trends

-- This year, the Panthers have one ATS win in two games as an underdog of 11.5 points or more.
+- The Panthers have been underdogs by 12 points or more two times this season and covered the spread once.

-- Georgia State's games this year have hit the over on five of eight set point totals (62.5%).
+- Georgia State has hit the over in 62.5% of its opportunities this season (five times over eight games with a set point total).

-- Georgia State is 5-0 against the spread and 4-1 overall in games when it scores more than 19.3 points.
+- Georgia State is 5-0 against the spread and 4-1 overall in games when it records more than 19.3 points.

-- Georgia State is 5-1 against the spread and 4-2 overall when the team churns out more than 360.0 yards.
+- Georgia State is 5-1 against the spread and 4-2 overall when the team piles up over 360.0 yards.

 - The Panthers have 10 giveaways this season, while the Ragin' Cajuns have 10 takeaways .